PSU-CMPSC-445/python-ml/README.md

  **requirements.txt**
  - The function gets its own requirements file since it lives on its on in the cloud.
  These are only the requirements needed to make the Cloud Function work.

+ **To run a prediction locally:**
+   1. Move a finished model to the ./function directory
+   2. Place an image to run a prediction on in the same directory
+   3. Update the line in the prediction model `request_json = request.get_json()` to `request_json = request`
+   4. Update the filename in the json object of the main method to reflect the name of the file for the prediction
+   5. Run the main method in predict.py

  Resources
  ==========